kwan22/consistency/science.md

 ## Transitions

+Summary: transitions can converge slightly different trajectories onto the exact same one.
+These are showcased very well with a hyper shortly before transition, and frequently followed by releasing jump during transition.
+Sensitivity of a hyper's trajectory to jump timing release can be significantly dampened to a pre-transition hyper.

   Buffering transition movement (e.g. transition hyper) is well-known for being an excellent normalizer: these are so common and I discussed them briefly already, so I won't go over them again here.
 Hypering just before a transition seems like it adds variance depending on the starting x-position, but it turns out that it is still highly convergent across different starting x-positions because of the structure of the hyper trajectory and the properties of transitions.
 Some seemingly pixel-perfect or subpixel-precise strats involving a hyper before transition frequently have a pixel range that are a multiple of 5 in which they work because this convergence.

   The plot below shows the possible hyper trajectories, y-position and x-speed (u), upon a horizontal transition as a function of distance from transition.
 Each step represents a frame, and all positions up to the next step converge to the exact same trajectory.
 The outcomes (y, u) are weakly sensitive to the changes in action (x0).
 The other components of the trajectory are normalized: x is exactly on the transition boundary, and y-speed (v) is easy to control by either holding or releasing jump during transition.
 An extremely common pattern is to release jump during transition, enabling many strats that will be showcased in the upcoming examples.
 The consequence of this is that pre-transition hyper trajectories are discretized such that they increment every ~5 pixels away from transition.
 Furthermore, adjacent hyper trajectories are often similar enough where many strats work across multiple ~5-pixel windows. <br>
   <img src="./media/science/pretrans_hyper.png" width="480"/> <br>
   > The x-axis is really a "Time from hyper start upon reaching the transition", which has a 1-1 correspondence with trajectory upon transition.

   Transitions introduce a **spatial convergence** of trajectories, which is especially noticeable for hypers: different initial positions give the exact same result, and the range of positions is proportional to the speed.
 By comparison, buffering introduces a **temporal convergence** of inputs: different timings of button presses give the exact same result.
 Buffered transition hypers exhibit both spatial and temporal convergence and are the usual preferred method for converging horizontal trajectories.
 While this concept works for any well-defined trajectory, it is perhaps the most prevalent and well-illustrated by hypers before transition.
-Below shows examples where such pre-transition hypers are useful.
+Below shows several examples where such pre-transition hypers are useful.

 ---